PiterDev/gitstuff/README.md

    `python .\manage.py migrate`
 1. Set up a [github app](https://github.com/settings/apps)

    - Create a .env file (see `.env.example`)
    - Generate a client secret
    - Fill out the app information
    - Set the callback url to `http://127.0.0.1:8000/accounts/github/login/callback/`
    - Check `Request user authorization (OAuth) during installation`
    - Generate a private key if it hasn't been done automatically
    - Save changes
    - Fill out the environment variables accordingly

 1. Create an admin account with `python .\manage.py createsuperuser`
 1. Start the app with `python .\manage.py runserver`
-1. Go to `127.0.0.1:8000/admin`
+1. Go to `127.0.0.1:8000/admin` and log in
-1. Log in
 1. In the social applications view create a GitHub social app
-1. Go to `127.0.0.1:8000` the app should work now.
+1. Go to `127.0.0.1:8000`
+1. The app should work now